Feronia Inc. Reports Q3 2018 Results

 - Feronia’s plantations produce crude palm oil (CPO) and palm kernel oil (PKO).
 CPO is part of the staple and traditional diet of the Congolese and, with our products sold locally in the DRC, we are well placed to help decrease reliance on imports and increase food security and quality.

-- Feronia is working towards certification by the Roundtable for Sustainable Palm Oil (RSPO) and is implementing IFC/World Bank standards for environmental and social sustainability.
+- Feronia is implementing IFC/World Bank standards for environmental and social sustainability.
 Our oil palm replanting programme is brownfield in nature – replacing old palms with new – and it has no reliance on deforestation.

 - Feronia’s management team has extensive experience in managing both plantations and farming operations in emerging markets.